William58141/Havnly-USN/README.md

 The project is based on an application called *Havnly*.
 This application needed a solution for managing payment with an existing solution called *Neonomics*.
-Our job has been to create a wrapper around *Neonomics-API*, as well as ...
+Our job has been to create a wrapper around *Neonomics-API*, as well as a potential frontend depending on time.

 #### Technology used